AdobeDocs/launch-learn.en/help/mobile-android-implementation/launch-create-a-library.md

 ---
-title: Create a Library in Experience Platform Launch
+title: Create a Library
 description: Learn how to create a library in Adobe Experience Platform Launch.
 This lesson is part of the Implementing the Experience Cloud in Mobile Android Applications tutorial.
-seo-description:
-seo-title: Create a Library in Adobe Experience Platform Launch
+feature: Publishing
 ---

 # Add a Library